young-geng/EasyLM/docs/llama.md

 The following command line options are supported for the training script:
 * `seed`: The random seed to use for the training script.
 * `initialize_jax_distributed`: whether to call `jax.distributed.initialize()`.
-* `mp_mesh_dims`: The mesh dimensions for the model parallelism.
-LLaMA uses 2D mesh so a comma separated list of 2 values are required.
-See [the parallelism documentation](parallelism.md) for more details.
+* `mesh_dim`: The mesh dimensions for the data, fully sharded data and model parallelism.
-* `fsdp`: whether to use fully sharded data parallelism for the data parallel mesh axis.
+  LLaMA uses 3D mesh so a comma separated list of 3 values are required.
 See [the parallelism documentation](parallelism.md) for more details.
 * `total_steps`: The total number of training steps.
 * `load_llama_config`: the LLaMA configuration to use.
 Can be `7b`, `13b`, or
   `30b` or `65b`.